 My jaw tightened.
 “Kaiju?”

 He arched against the counter.
 “The universe,” he said, “is infinite.
 Its range transcends physical measurement, and its age defies time as a concept.
-We can observe it, but only up to a point; and most things that exist beyond that are documented predominantly in the hypothetical.
+We can observe it, but only up to a point.
+Things that exist beyond that we document in the hypothetical.
 Do you understand what I’m trying to say?”

 His tone was of a man crushed by the scale of things.
 “Bigger than we can see,” he said.
 “It exists on planes that supersede the human scope.
-A good deal of what exists in the macroverse, or even possible multiverses, can only be observed through their effect.
-We see shadows of how the macroverse touches us, but not the macroverse itself.”
+We can only observe the macroverse through its effects.
+We see shadows of how it touches us, but not the macroverse itself.”

 I ran my fingers through my hair.
 “This is all too much.
-I don’t even know what a macroverse is, and what does this have to do with those guys who attacked us?”
+I don’t even know what a macroverse is.
+What does this have to do with those guys who attacked us?”

 Dad stepped around the counter and moved to my side.
-“Imagine – and bear with me a moment – imagine that something from outside of our universe, something primordial, made contact with our reality.
-As it happens these encounters are quite frequent.
-We just can’t see it.”
+“Imagine that something from outside of our universe made contact with our reality.
+Something primordial.
+These encounters are quite frequent, only we can’t see them.”

-“There was a… person,” he said; even that was too much.
-“He wasn’t satisfied with presenting a theoretical model; he was determined to prove this phenomenon as objective reality.
+“There was a… person,” he said.
+Even that was too much.
+“He wasn’t satisfied with a theoretical model.
+He vowed to prove this phenomenon as reality.
 Because of that people got hurt, including you.”

-I stared at my sneakers, and tensed.
-Details of that day came flooding back as if they were still happening.
+I stared at my sneakers.
+Details of that day came flooding back.
+In my mind it was still happening.
 “You mean the man who took me.”